 After many meetings with different stakeholders, a restoration programme was started in March 2019.
 Since then, the following buildings were beautifully restored: The Church building and Parsonage, Creche (Educare Centre), Church Hall, Post Office, Mission Store and Mission House, Blacksmith Shop, Leipoldt House and Guest House.

 Unfortunately, families who were affected in this fire, are still housed in temporary homes which were built by the government.
-We trust they will soon be able to stay in their own (newly built) homes again, and although, they’ve received kind and generous donations, it will take some time to re-built all of the houses for these families.
+We trust they will soon be able to stay in their own (newly built) homes again, and although they received kind and generous donations, it will take some time to re-built all of the houses for these families.

 It was now time to turn back to Rondegat, but first we needed to find that evasive Soldaatkop (‘soldier’s head’) rock formation.